Who we are

 Anish Abeysiriwardena, B.A., M.S.

 Working at Glenbrook South (one of the top high schools in the nation) as an AP Biology Teacher and an Instructional Assistant at their in-school learning center.
-He has a bachelors degree in international relations with minors in Chemistry and Asian Studies and a Masters degree in data analytics from Georgia Tech.
-Anish has studies many languages including Spanish, Sinhala, Mandarin Chinese, and Russian and is proficient in tutoring in Spanish.
+He has a bachelor’s degree in international relations with minors in Chemistry and Asian Studies and a master’s degree in data Analytics from Georgia Tech.
+Anish has studied many languages including Spanish, Sinhala, Mandarin Chinese, and Russian and is proficient at tutoring in Spanish.